Sällskapsresan 2 – Snowroller

 Sällskapsresan 2 – Snowroller (The Conducted Tour 2 - Snowroller) is a Swedish comedy film which was released to cinemas in Sweden on 4 October 1985, directed by Lasse Åberg and Peter Hald.
+It is a sequel to Sällskapsresan and the second film of the series of the same name.

 Synopsis

 The film is about the Swede Stig-Helmer and his Norwegian friend Ole going to the alps, where a lot of crazy things happens during a ski-vacation.